ireshi21/pwn.college_ireshi/Comprehending_Commands.md

 The program reads /flag (hidden/protected).

 Writes its contents to /home/hacker/flag.

+OR
+because the /challenge/run is renamed to /challenge/18701-renamed-run-3303, only execution of that command alone will be sufficient.

 ### References